wildfly/wildfly-feature-pack-template/README.md

 The layer is defined in [`galleon-pack/src/main/resources/layers/standalone/template-layer/layer-spec.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/galleon-pack/src/main/resources/layers/standalone/template-layer/layer-spec.xml).
 As we are making a CDI `@Produces` method available we need CDI, so our layer has a dependency on the `cdi` layer.

-It brings in the `org.wildfly.extension.template-subsystem` package, which in this case means the `org.wildfly.extension.template-subsystem` module.
-Galleon is smart enough to look at the dependencies of this module to bring in modules it in turn depends on.
-So in this case it will e.g. bring in the `org.wildfly.template-dependency` module (or 'package' in Galleon terminology) too.
-The layer also has a dependency on the `template-subsystem` feature group which is defined in [`galleon-pack/src/main/resources/feature_groups/template-subsystem.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/galleon-pack/src/main/resources/feature_groups/template-subsystem.xml) which contains our 'feature spec'.
+Our layer also has a dependency on the `template-subsystem` feature group which is defined in [`galleon-pack/src/main/resources/feature_groups/template-subsystem.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/galleon-pack/src/main/resources/feature_groups/template-subsystem.xml) which contains our 'feature spec'.
 Note that the feature spec's name is of the format